Certora/Documentation/docs/ref-manual/cvl/methods.md

 variables defined as arguments in the summary declarations; expressions that combine those variables are not supported.

+There are a few restrictions on the functions that can be used as approximations:
-Functions used as summaries are not allowed to call contract functions.
-They may only accept parameter types that are expressible in solidity; extended CVL types like `method` and `mathint` cannot be passed as arguments.
+ - Functions used as summaries are not allowed to call contract functions.
+ - Functions used as summaries may not have accept arguments or return values that have struct or array types.